 12.1 Seller shall comply with laws applicable to the manufacture of Products and its performance of Services.
 Buyer shall comply with laws applicable to the application, operation, use and disposal of the Products and Services.

 12.2 Seller’s obligations are conditioned upon Buyer’s compliance with all U.S., EU and other applicable trade control laws and regulations.
 Buyer shall not trans-ship, re-export, divert or direct or otherwise make or allow any disposition of Products other than in and to the ultimate country of destination declared by Buyer and specified as the country of ultimate destination on Seller’s invoice.
-Buyer hereby certifies that the equipment, materials, services, technical data, software or other information or assistance furnished by Seller under this Contract will not be used in the design, development, production, stockpiling or use of chemical, biological, or nuclear weapons either by Buyer or by any entity acting on Buyer’s behalf.
+Buyer hereby certifies that the equipment, materials, services, technical data, software or other information or assistance furnished by Seller under this Contract will not be used in the design, development, production, stockpiling or use of chemical, biological, or nuclear weapons.
 Changes in applicable trade control laws and regulations shall be subject to Section 10.2.

 12.3 Notwithstanding any other provision, Buyer shall timely obtain, effectuate and maintain in force any required permit, license, exemption, filing, registration and other authorization, including, but not limited to, building and environmental permits, import licenses, environmental impact assessments, and foreign exchange authorizations, required for the lawful performance of Services at the Site or fulfillment of Buyer’s obligations, except that Seller shall obtain any license or registration necessary for Seller to generally conduct business and visas or work permits, if any, necessary for Seller’s personnel.
 Buyer shall provide reasonable assistance to Seller in obtaining such visas and work permits.